 The comparison of gravity-derived and seismological models shows a clear discrepancy between them even if the large-scale tendency is the same.
-The spectral densities show more energy for crustal thickness derived from gravity observations (Figure 7.a).
+The spectral densities show more energy for crustal thickness derived from gravity observations (Fig. 7a).

-In fact, we worked with the complete gravitational signal to inverse the crustal thickness.
+In fact, we worked with the complete gravitational signal to invert the crustal thickness.
 This signal includes effects from the underlying mantle, which are not taken into account in our interpretation.
 These effects likely have a long-wavelength pattern, but there is no specific signal in the spectral curve.
-Seismological models are not affected by these effects and they share the same behavior at short wavelength.
+Seismological models are not affected by these effects and they share the same behavior at short wavelengths.
 Therefore, there is probably no significant mantellic disturbance in our crustal thickness estimate.
-Anyway, it is not possible to isolate and correct it during the computation process.
+It is not possible to isolate and correct it during the computation process.

-Profiles tracking
+Profile tracking

-To compare the crustal models more easily, four profiles have been extracted along geographical paths (Figure 7b), oriented S-N (c), W-E (d), NW-SE (e) and SW-NE (f), respectively.
-Firstly, the main differences appear over the oceans and over the two ice shelves, because our inversion method is not adapted to these regions (we cut a part of the plots on Figure 7).
-Secondly, there are large discrepancies near the coast limit, which is not the same for all models.
+To compare the crustal models more easily, four profiles have been extracted along geographical paths (Fig. 7b) oriented S-N (c), W-E (d), NW-SE (e) and SW-NE (f).
+Firstly, the main differences appear over the oceans and over the two ice shelves because our inversion method is not adapted to these regions (we cut a part of the plots in Fig. 7).
+Secondly, there are large discrepancies near the coast limit, which are not the same for all models.

 On the continent, CRUST1.0 is very close to our results, but it always has smaller thickness values.
-But as we had to choose a mean depth to compute the Moho's spatial variations, this difference is not relevant.
-Looking at the four plots, we see a higher discrepancy in the North and West parts of the continent.
+But as we had to choose a mean depth to compute the Moho spatial variations, this difference is not relevant.
+Looking at the four plots, we see a higher discrepancy in the north and west parts of the continent.
 For example, in Dronning Maud Land, CRUST1.0 gives a thinner crust than our models.
-Smaller scale variations are visible in the GOCE DIR5 and GRACE EIGEN-GRGS.RL02bis profiles, while CRUST1.0 is smoother.
+Smaller-scale variations are visible in the GOCE DIR5 and GRACE EIGEN-GRGS.RL02bis profiles, while CRUST1.0 is smoother.

 Clearly, AN1 is very different from the three others.
-It shows less spatial details, with a more constant profile along west Antarctica.
-In the Gamburtsev Subglacial Mountains region, the model reaches its maximum with a sudden thickening up to 65 km, over a very restrictive area (Figure 7.d).
+It shows less spatial details, with a more constant profile along West Antarctica.
+In the Gamburtsev Subglacial Mountains region, the model reaches its maximum with a sudden thickening up to 65 km over a very restrictive area (Fig. 7d).
 No other model shows such a local crustal thickening.